 If you would like to participate as a Host Family, Family Friend, or Resource Friend, contact us here.

 Memphis churches play a significant role in recruiting and supporting members to serve and reach out to parents who are in crisis situations.
 Churches of all sizes and various denominational or non-denominational backgrounds are active partners with Safe Families for Children of Memphis.
 Our volunteers, as followers of Jesus, are awakening to the urgent need of struggling families in our city and community.
 Safe Families for Children provides the process and structure the church needs to serve families in times of crisis.

-Although our amazing volunteers are the ones who take the movement of Safe Families for Children into the community, they are professionally supported by our local Safe Families for Children staff.
+Although our amazing volunteers are the ones who take the movement of Safe Families for Children into the community, they are professionally supported by the local Safe Families for Children staff.
 The Memphis Program Manager and Intake and Family Coach Supervisor work to engage churches, build the base of volunteers, train volunteers, transition the children, provide family coach supervision, network with other like-minded organizations and so much more.